The Life of a Priest

 Prays the Liturgy of the Hours and private prayers.
 Assists in feeding the poor in his neighborhood.
 Provides spiritual direction, listening and counseling.
 Teaches catechism and prepares youth for sacraments.
 A diocesan priest is primarily a parish priest, but he can also be assigned full-time to a specific ministry in the life of the Church, such as teaching or being chaplains for hospitals, colleges, police or fire department.

-Rector, Author, Speaker, Theologian
+Bishop, Author, Speaker, Theologian

 Fr.
 Joseph Mol, has been police chaplain for the Hickory Hills police department for over four years.
 Their first one.
 He goes out on patrol with the guys once a month and is also on call.
 "For example," he says, "where there’s a domestic disturbance or a teen drug problem, if the people want to talk with somebody, I’ll invite them into the station.”
 He listens and refers them for anger management or other social service resources.
 He smooths the rough spots for them.
 At the station he visits all the departments as a morale check.